 top of page

 • Beeswax or Candelilla Wax.
 These waxes are used to harden the bars.
 Without a little hardening, the bars would be more of a paste and would require a tub of some sort.
 The wax enables us to make a zero-waste bar that can be wrapped in paper.
-The beeswax is our original wax, and we have added candelilla wax bars to serve vegan preferences.
+The beeswax is our original wax, and we have added candelilla wax bars as an option to serve vegan preferences.
 We are currently using local beeswax from local bee hives, and although the owners of the hives don’t use toxic chemicals in their yard, there is no guarantee that the neighbors also grow organic, so we consider this wax “partly” organic.
-The candelilla wax is currently not organic, but will be soon.
+The candelilla wax is currently not organic.
+Both waxes are natural, beeswax is rendered from honeycombs and candelilla wax from candelilla plants, grown in the southwestern U.S..

 • Essential Oils for Scent.
-The specific essential oils used for scent in Aspire lotion bars are a mix of organic, if we can get it, and “conventional”.
-We are continuously improving to increase organic essential oils in our products.
+The specific essential oils used for scent in Aspire lotion bars are all organic.
 All the essential oils come from other countries at this time, and we continue to search for sources of essential oils from the U.S.A. or at least the America’s.
+Essential oils are natural oils rendered from plant parts.

 • Pentylene Glycol.
 Pentylene glycol is typically synthesized from petroleum, but it can also come from plants.
 If it’s from plants, it’s not really a problem from an environmental standpoint.
 It’s used as a humectant to help oils soak further into the skin.
 At Aspire, we feel it is an unnecessary ingredient that simply adds complexity and propriety to the product, so we don’t use it.
 Another useless ingredient made from petroleum is hydroquinone, used as a skin-lightening agent.
 Are you kidding me?